adamw/website/content/blog/2012-08-18-missing-oo-and-fp-bridge-in-scala.md

     val makeNewJack = new Person2(&quot;Jack&quot;) _ // type: Int =&gt; Person</p></div>
     ";}
 categories:
-  - Functional programming
+  - functional programming
-  - Languages
-  - Object oriented
-  - Scala
+  - scala
-  - Uncategorized
+  - clean code

 ---
 [Scala][1] blends functional and object-oriented programming in many nice ways.
 You can use both FP an OO-like constructs whichever fits the current problem better.
 But there&#8217;s always room for improvement!
 Here&#8217;s one thing I think is missing ([short version][2] at the bottom).